Arcane-Fly/crm7/knowledge.md

 - Route handler functions must be async
 - Route handlers should use NextRequest type
 - Each route file should export a single HTTP method handler

+## Package Management

+- Use pnpm as the package manager
+- Version: 10.2.1
+- No npm lock files allowed
+- Use .npmrc for configuration
+- Use pnpm-lock.yaml for dependency locking
+- Use `engine-strict=true` for Node version enforcement